 But in recent times, a concern has emerged in some jurisdictions that private officials are not always sufficiently independent from the actors that engage them (such as owners, developers and builders), and there are calls for the redesign of probity controls to better manage the exercise of professional discretion, particularly in performance code cultures.

 The Japanese system with private certification that has proven to be resilient, and by resilient it is meant that it is surviving and prospering, has very robust probity regulation in the Japanese Building Standard Law.
 When the writer was retained by the Japanese government to partake in a law reform think-tank a few years back, he was informed that Japan legally imposed mandatory auditing of private certifiers.

-In jurisdictions such as the Australian states of Victoria and New South Wales, the governments do indeed have an auditing capability, but the audits are not mandatory and here belies a key if not profound difference between the Japanese approach and the antipodean approach.
+In jurisdictions such as the Australian states of Victoria and New South Wales, the governments do indeed have an auditing capability, but the audits are not mandatory across-the-board and here belies a key if not profound difference between the Japanese approach and the antipodean approach.
 Note that reference is made to the ‘antipodean’ approach because private certification was also introduced in New Zealand; but early in the third millennium, the profession was extinguished in that country, primarily on account the departure of insurers from the New Zealand private certification underwriting market.
 It is considered that the introduction of mandatory auditing of private certifiers/building surveyors should be obligatory by law because mandatory auditing regimes ensure that problematic conduct and habits can be picked up before they ‘morph into’ a more problematic behavioural patterns.

 The Deterrent Capacity of Enforcement/Accountability Regimes